synzen/MonitoRSS/services/backend-api/client/docs/adr/README.md

 ADR-001 through ADR-006 were authored and Accepted on 2026-05-28 after maintainer review.
 Changes from the initial drafts are recorded in each ADR's "Decisions locked in" section.
 The restructuring they describe has since been carried out in the codebase.

+ADR-007 was authored and Accepted on 2026-06-05.
+It is the durable, self-contained successor to the `client/docs/chakra-v3-visual-audit/` working folder (a Chakra v3 migration scaffold, now deleted); the role system, theming mechanism, contrast gate, and `--app-*` boundary it describes are live in the codebase.

 ## Format

 Each ADR follows the [Michael Nygard one-pager template](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions):